Center-Abstract-Concrete-Machines/CCAM-Earth-Gen/README.md

 "Kronos/Kairos" is a drum machine / clock module that is a good standalone test.
 Note that the directory contains the JSON file Oopsy needs to correctly interpret the hardware's ins and outs (Oopsy is the MaxMSP library for flashing Gen~ code to Daisy).
 Check the Daisy WIKI for more complete instructions on flashing the Daisy from Oopsy.

 ## Contributing
 The point of the repository is to share!
-We complete contributions from all software types.
+We welcome contributions from all software types.

 ### Guidelines
 - As a matter of course, your contribution should run on the Daisy Seed with the CCAM EARTH hardware.